Harsh-Burande/Globussoft_assignment/README.md

 * Upload two face images
 * Face detection and embedding extraction using InsightFace
 * Face similarity comparison using cosine similarity
+* Returns whether the faces belong to the same person
 * REST API built with FastAPI

 ---